alcionai/corso/website/blog/2023-2-4-where-to-store-corso.md

 In my own testing, I use [MinIO](https://min.io/) to create a local S3 server and bucket.
 This has some great advantages including extremely low latency for testing.
-Unless you have a significant hardware and software investment to ensure reliable storage and compute infrastructure, you probably do not want to rely on a simple MinIO setup as your primary backup location, but it’s a great way to do a zero-cost test backup that you totally control.
+Unless you have a significant hardware and software investment to ensure reliable storage and compute infrastructure, you probably don't want to rely on a MinIO setup as your primary backup location, but it’s a great way to do a zero-cost test backup that you totally control.

 While there are a number of in-depth tutorials on how to use